...

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today’s blog postcontact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
+If you have any questions about the material contained in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free consultations six days a week, in person, over the phone, and via video.
 These consultations are a great way for you to learn more about the world of Texas family law and how your family may be impacted by the filing of a divorce or child custody case.

 4. The Dirty Trick of Moving Out of State with the Kids